scikit-learn/blog/_posts/2022-02-08-performances.md

   {% include postauthor.html %}
 </div>

 For more than 10 years, scikit-learn has been bringing machine learning and data science to the world.
-Since then, the library always aimed to deliver quality implementations to its users.
+Since then, the library has aimed to deliver quality implementations to its users.

 This series of blog post aims at explaining the on-going work of the scikit-learn developers to boost the performances of the library.